-It’s been a crazy ride so far, thanks so much for being a part of it!
+It’s been a crazy ride so far, thanks so much for being an integral part of it!
 We’re always looking to keep improving and most of our best ideas come from you, our loyal customers so we’d love to hear from you.
 If you’ve got feedback or ideas get in touch or if you’ve got a Unicorn Plant you’d like us to hunt down and add to our line-up send through your list.

-Love the Jungle! ?
+Love the Jungle